openstack-infra/system-config/doc/source/third_party.rst

   visible.

   2. Your company/organization name or acronym.
-If you don't have a company name please identify this in your email, we will need to find an equivalent.
+If you don't have a company or organization name please identify this in your email, we will need to find an equivalent.

   3. What you are verifying: this could be a product, driver or application.
+(If this is the sole external CI for a specific project, run by that project's community, it's acceptable to use that project's name for #2 and #3 since it both indicates the responsible group of people and the software being tested.)

 Requests typically take a week to handle after any issues/questions are resolved.
 Please plan accordingly and be patient.
 Use an ordinary reviewer